-Synthesis and Segmentation of 3D Fluorescence Microscopy Image Data
+Synthesis, Segmentation, and Tracking of Live Cell Microscopy Image Data

 Motivation

 Developmental biology focuses on studying the processes of how cells migrate, interact and divide.
-Specifically, cell location and morphology, analysed by detection and segmentation approaches, constitute one of the key tasks in understanding the underlying principles of development.
-Technological advances allow biologists to capture and store unprecedented amounts of highly detailed microscopy image data, which renders the application of automated approaches essential.
-However, the potential of recent deep learning-based approaches is severely limited by the scarcity of fully-annotated image data sets.
-Consequently, this project focuses on two different research topics:
+Specifically, cell location and morphology, analyzed by segmentation and tracking approaches, constitute one of the key tasks in understanding the underlying principles of development.
+Technological advances allow biologists to capture and store extensive amounts of highly detailed microscopy image data, which renders the application of automated approaches essential.
+However, the potential of recent deep learning-based approaches is severely limited by the scarcity of fully annotated image data sets.
+Therefore, this project focuses on synthesis of fully annotated microscopy video data sets, eliminating the need for time-consuming manual annotation efforts.

 Scientific Questions